 The Care Management department works with patients and families to coordinate their care from illness to wellness.
 Care Coordinators help patients and family members develop a discharge plan based on the patient's functional, physical, medical, psychosocial, emotional, cultural and spiritual needs.
 You can contact Care Management at 757-594-2063 Monday through Friday from 8 a.m. to 4:30 p.m.
 During evening and weekend hours, call 757-594-2000 and ask to page the on-call care coordinator.

 If someone sends you flowers or balloons during your hospital stay, the florist or their delivery service will bring them to you.
 If the flowers arrive after you go home, we'll ask the florist to deliver to your home instead.

 Hearing Impaired Assistance

-Housekeeping/Environmental Services representatives provide cleaning and housekeeping services to your room daily.
+Our housekeeping/environmental services team provides cleaning and housekeeping services to your room daily.

 Leaving the Hospital

-Your physician determines when you are medically ready to leave the hospital and will write this in your medical chart.
+Your physician determines when you are medically ready to leave the hospital and will note this in your medical chart.
 Please make arrangements with a family member or friend to help you when it is time to be discharged to home.

 Before you leave, check your room carefully for personal belongings.
 If you have any valuables stored in the hospital, notify your nurse so that we can arrange for those belongings to be brought to you before you leave.
-If, after you arrive home, you believe you have left personal belongings at the hospital, please contact our Safety and Protection Department at (757) 594-2008.
+If, after you arrive home, you believe you have left personal belongings at the hospital, please contact our safety and protection department at 757-594-2008.